claudiajs/claudia-bot-builder/docs/API.md

 * For GroupMe, use `--configure-groupme-bot`

 You need to do this only once per version.
 If you create different versions for development, testing and production, remember to configure the bots.

+An example tutorial for creating a bot with these you can find on [Claudia.js Hello World Chatbot](https://claudiajs.com/tutorials/hello-world-chatbot.html)